Level3-REST/site/doc/profiles/nexus.md

 ### Fetch Nexus

-A client can fetch the Nexus' state with a `GET` request.
+A client can fetch the Nexus’ state with a `GET` request.
 The state information is in the payload.
 If the resource has no state, it will return `204 No Content` instead of `200 OK` and a state body.

 ![](nexus/fetch.svg){: .center-image}

 ### Remove Nexus

 Nexus resources, as central points of business context, might not be entirely deleted by the underlying system.
 Subsequent calls to the removed Nexus can return `410 Gone` to indicate it did exist once but no longer.
-An API should not represent a `DELETE` result as a terminal state like 'deleted' but should instead make a state transition to this final state as part of its workflow.
+An API should not represent a `DELETE` result as a terminal state like “deleted” but should instead make a state transition to this final state as part of its workflow.

 ![](nexus/remove.svg){: .center-image}